front-end-intermediate/5-express/readme.md

 ## Docker

-For today we will download a container that runs MongoDB locally.
-This will not allow us to deploy the app since the database will only be running locally.
+Today we will download a container that runs MongoDB locally.
+(This will not allow us to deploy the app since the database will only be running locally.)

 Don't worry if Docker and containers aren't familiar to you, if you install Docker and follow the commands everything should just work.